kadaster-labs/sensrnet-home/docs/Deployment.md

 Currently only [Microsoft Azure](https://azure.microsoft.com/nl-nl/overview/) managed Kubernetes Service, [AKS](#aks), is described and supported by the development team.

+# Altenative(s) to be investigated

+Input from Municipality of Nijmegen:
+Take our discussion with the VNG/CommonGround initiative Haven ( https://haven.commonground.nl/), for a standardized Kubernetes environment into account

 ## ALZ Cookbook

 ALZ stands for Azure Landing Zone.
 For the MVP pilot group BrabantStad, we are envisioning SensRNet as a Service, based on an 'ALZ cookbook'.
-This is work in progress, to be delivered by [SoftwareOne/Comparex](https://www.softwareone.com/), reusing the HLD ALZ for the Municipalities of Eindhoven (by PQR) and Tilburg (by Wortell)
+This is work in progress, to be delivered by [SoftwareOne/Comparex](https://www.softwareone.com/), reusing the HLD ALZ for the Municipalities of Eindhoven (by PQR) and Tilburg (by Wortell).

 ## AKS Cookbook